-You can also apply before booking your flights and hotels, or even as a ‘just in case’ – handy if your Stateside treks usually pop up at a moment's notice.
+You can apply before booking your flights and hotels, or even as a ‘just in case’ – handy if your Stateside treks usually pop up at a moment's notice.

 Applications can be made at any time before travel and clearance is normally granted immediately, but the DHS recommends doing so at least 72 hours before departure in case of any delays.

 During the application you’ll be prompted to enter details of your next USA-bound flight and your intended address in America, but it’s perfectly acceptable to leave these details blank if your journey hasn’t yet been booked.